Chart Color Schemes

 Bayonet Head has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three major projects that may impact this region.
-Notable projects include Oyster Harbour Estate, Bayonet Head Social Housing Development, Bayview Heights Estate, and Emu Point Precinct Structure Plan.
-The following details those likely to be most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects likely to influence this region: Oyster Harbour Estate, Bayonet Head Social Housing Development, Bayview Heights Estate, and Emu Point Precinct Structure Plan.
+The following details the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.